lelouchneo/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/tyk-operator-reconciliation.md

 - restart Tyk Operator pod, which will trigger reconciliation over each of the objects watched by Tyk Operator.

 ## What happens during Reconciliation?
 Tyk Operator will compare desired state of the Kubernetes object with the observed state in Tyk.
-If there are drift, Tyk Operator will update the actual state on Tyk with the desired state.
-In the reconciliation, we mainly control three operations; DELETE, CREATE, and UPDATE.
+If there is a drift, Tyk Operator will update the actual state on Tyk with the desired state.
+In the reconciliation, Tyk Operator mainly controls three operations; DELETE, CREATE, and UPDATE.

 - **CREATE** - an object is created in Kubernetes but not exists in Tyk
 - **UPDATE** - an object is in different in Kubernetes and Tyk (we compare that by hash)